sbrugel/SEPTA-Checker/README.md

 # SEPTA-Checker
-Discord bot crawler that reads the SEPTA Twitter feed, notifying a channel on Discord of train delays
+Discord bot crawler that reads the SEPTA TrainView feed, notifying a channel on Discord of delays from a list of user-specified trains on regular, user-specified intervals.